Germany–Japan relations: Current relations

 Nevertheless, as of 2008, Japan still was Germany's second largest trading partner in Asia after China.
 In 2017, German imports from Japan totaled $18 billion and German exports to Japan $23 billion.
-In 2008, however, Japanese exports and imports to and from the European Union fell by 7.8 and 4.8% after growing by 5.8% in 2007 due to the global financial crisis.
+In 2008, however, Japanese exports and imports to and from the European Union fell by 7.8% and 4.8% after growing by 5.8% in 2007 due to the 2008 financial crisis.
 Bilateral trade between Germany and Japan also shrank in 2008, with imports from Japan having dropped by 6.6% and German exports to Japan having declined by 5.5%.
 Despite Japan having remained Germany's principal trading partner in Asia after China in 2008, measured in terms of total German foreign trade, Japan's share of both exports and imports is relatively low and falls well short of the potential between the world's third- and fifth-largest economies.

+In 2013, the top three imported cars sold in Japan are all German cars: Volkswagen, Mercedes-Benz, and BMW.
+In Germany, the market share of Japanese cars such as Mazda, Toyota, Honda, and Nissan is 8.6%.

 Unaffected by any stagnating German-Japanese trade relations, the Japanese community in Düsseldorf, home to Europe's largest Japantown, is growing again after a decline in the 1980s and 1990s.
 In 2008, over 8000 Japanese lived in the Düsseldorf area, which features a Japanese school, two kindergartens, three libraries and numerous Japanese clubs.
 Moreover, over 200 Japanese companies are active in that region, creating over 20,000 jobs.
 The Japanese community is widely considered a great asset for Düsseldorf.
+The relations between Germany and Japan are celebrated in Düsseldorf once a year on Japan Day, which is attended by an average of half a million people.
+Japanese schools also exists in Berlin, Frankfurt, Hamburg and Munich and Japan has a German school in Kobe and Yokohama.
+As of 2021, the number of Japanese residents in Germany is 42,135 and the number of German residents in Japan is 5,888.